mmilano/SidePanelCollapse/README.md

 ...
 ```

-Open one of the "connect to:" addresses in your recent-model browser to view the example sites if you want to use them for testing changes.
+Open one of the "Connect to:" addresses in your recent-model browser to view the example sites if you want to use them for testing changes.

 ## Building Just The Library

-If all you want is a new build of library files, there is a task for that.
+If all you want is a new build of library files, there is a (gulp) task for that.
 Assuming everything is already installed (per [Building For Development](#building-for-development)), open a terminal to the root of the project directory and run the `production` task.

 ```shell
 > gulp production